-- General Food Assistance (GFA): WFP provided GFA to 892,000 refugees, all of whom have been receiving food assistance through e-vouchers from end April. - Mother and Child Benefit Programme: WFP facilitated the self-registration of 5,815 new beneficiaries in October and transferred a monthly allowance of USD 9 to the 173,580 beneficiaries currently enrolled under Mother and Child Benefit Programme following Government to Person payment system. - Special Support to the Host Communities: WFP completed the final round of one-time cash assistance to almost 92,000 Bangladeshi households in Cox's Bazar.
-The programme carried out together with Government, addressed the needs of vulnerable households most affected by the COVID19 pandemic. - Rice Fortification: In September 2021, WFP supported the Ministry of Women and Child Affairs and the Department of Women Affairs to increase access to fortified rice for 60,000 beneficiary households (300,000 people) in 19 Upazilas in the Chittagong Hill Tracts.
+- General Food Assistance (GFA): WFP provided GFA to 884,000 refugees, all of whom have been receiving food assistance through e-vouchers from end-April.
+Live fish and chicken were added to one more Fresh Food Corner (FFCS) in the Rohingya camps.
+All 19 of WFP's FFCs now offer the popular, protein-rich items to enhance refugees' nutritional status. - Mother and Child Benefit Programme: WFP facilitated the self-registration of 5,815 new beneficiaries in October and transferred a monthly allowance of US\$ 9 to the 173,580 beneficiaries currently enrolled under Mother and Child Benefit Programme following the Government to Person payment system. - Rice Fortification: In September 2021, WFP supported the Ministry of Women and Child Affairs and the Department of Women Affairs to increase access to fortified rice for 60,000 beneficiary households (300,000 people) in 19 Upazilas in the Chittagong Hill Tracts. - Social Safety Nets: The urban food security programme, operational in two slums in Dhaka, builds in a cash-back element to incentivise nutrition among beneficiaries, and is designed to support Government safety nets become more nutrition sensitive.
+The project works through 30 designated shops where beneficiaries can use their monthly stipend to buy nutritious food items and avail a cash back top-up of up to 25 percent.